Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 XRP Credit Cards vs XRP Debit Cards

-The phrase sounds simple but the mechanics are not.
-One product may work like a standard rewards credit card that pays XRP.
-Another may sit on debit or prepaid rails and sell XRP or pull fiat in the background.
-A third may never sell XRP at checkout at all, because the purchase is funded by borrowing.
+The phrase sounds simple but the mechanics differ more than the label suggests.
+One product may work like a standard rewards credit card that pays XRP after each purchase.
+Another may sit on debit or prepaid rails and sell XRP or pull fiat in the background to fund spending.
+A third may never sell XRP at checkout at all, because the purchase is funded by borrowing against a pledged position.

 • Reward-first credit cards: The purchase runs in dollars on a credit line, and XRP arrives afterward as the reward asset.